Pharmacokinetic clinical and pharmacodynamic micoFenolation at recipients of solid organ transplants.

 Both types of Mait cells release Th0, Th1 and Th2 cytokines, and SCD40L in response to bacterial infections, indicate cytotoxic capacity to infected cells and promotes the murder of intracellular bacteria, so as to suggest the important protective and immunoregulation functions of these lymphocytes.
 To study the methylation of P73 Island 5’CPG, chromosome clones made in human bacteria containing exon 1 and region 5 ‘P73 isolated.
 There is no evidence for P73 EXON 1 methylation on the normal network.
 Conversely, P73 seriously is dimilylated at around 30% of acute primary limfoblastic leukemia (Alls) and Burkitt lymphoma.

-cDNA - Monkey (Rhesus) Normal Tissue: Colon Ascending
+Total Protein - Human Adult Normal Tissue: Colon Ascending

 cDNA - Human Adult Normal Tissue: Colon Ascending